calebtt/calebtt/README.md

 You can check on the progress and test the system live by visiting https://appremotecontrol.com/

+Notes:
+1. I am in the process of moving the intermediate server (arc_server) that relays commands to either self hosting or a cheaper VPS, it may be unavailable for a while.

 ---

 ### 💻 AI powered VoIP PBX Based Tech Project Launching Soon